 - Bosa is considered by scouts to be a generational pass-rusher

 - Bosa hasn’t played since September due to a core muscle injury

 Can Nick Bosa, a player who hasn’t played a down of football since September, be the first-overall pick in the NFL Draft?

-MyBookie certainly thinks so and the majority of football experts are in lockstep agreement with the online sports betting site.
+Books certainly think so and the majority of football experts are in lockstep agreement with oddsmakers.

 New Big Board for the 2019 class: